lensesio/stream-reactor/kafka-connect-bloomberg/README.md

 # Kafka Connect Bloomberg

-A Connector to Subscribe to Bloomberg and write to Kafka.
+A Connector to Subscribe to Bloomberg ticker updates and write the data to Kafka.
+The connector will create and open a Bloomberg session and will subscribe for data updates given the configuration provided.
+As data is received from Bloomberg it will be added to a blocking queue.
+When the kafka connect framework polls the source task for data it will drain this queue.

+When the session is created it will be linked to a Bloomberg service.
+There are only two supported: "//blp/mkdata" and "//blp/refdata".

+The configuration can specify different tickers to subscribe for and for each one it can specify a different fields.
+See in the Properties section more details

 ## Perquisites
 * Confluent 2.0